Sewer socialism: Relationship with the Wisconsin Progressive Party

 Although the Socialists had many ideas and policies similar to those of the Wisconsin Progressives, tensions still existed between the two groups because of their differing ideologies.
-Socialist Assemblyman George L. Tews during a 1932 debate on unemployment compensation and how to fund it argued for the Socialist bill and against the Progressive substitute, stating that a Progressive was "a Socialist with the brains knocked out".
-Although as a rule the Progressives and Socialists did not run candidates against each other in Milwaukee, they rarely co-operated on elections.
+Socialist Assemblyman George L. Tews, during a 1932 debate on unemployment compensation and how to fund it, argued for the Socialist bill and against the Progressive substitute, stating that a Progressive was "a Socialist with the brains knocked out".
+Although, as a rule, the Progressives and Socialists did not run candidates against each other in Milwaukee, they rarely co-operated on elections.
 One notable exception was the 1924 presidential campaign of Robert La Follette, who was endorsed by the Socialist Party of America.
 A factor that affected this lack of collaboration was the relationship of each party to the Republican Party.
-Socialists were outright opposed to the party while the Progressives sometimes worked with their parent party.
+Socialists were outright opposed to the party, while the Progressives sometimes worked with their parent party.

+After the death of Congressman Victor Berger in 1929, State Senator Thomas Duncan was considered his successor as leader of the Wisconsin socialists.
+In a controversial move, Republican Governor Philip La Follette appointed Duncan his executive secretary in 1931, and he quickly became a member of La Follette's inner circle.
+Duncan was seen as less doctrinaire than Berger, and in 1932 was asserted to have (unsuccessfully) led efforts to lure the Socialists into the La Follette camp.
+Three years later, however, Duncan was able to orchestrate the formation of the Wisconsin Farmer-Labor Progressive Federation, a coalition made up of the Progressive Party, the Socialist Party, the Farmer-Labor Progressive League, the Wisconsin State Federation of Labor, and several other labor and farmers' groups.
+Duncan was able to convince the socialists to give up their ballot access in exchange for reserving certain seats for socialists running under the Progressive ticket.